ShlomoLibo/Pluralistic-Inpainting/README.md

 # Virtual Glasses Try-On

 The task of virtual glasses try-on, that is, replacing the glasses in an image, consists of removing the glasses feature from an image and transferring new glasses to it.
-<br> <b> This repository contains 3 branches.
-The "pipeline_approach" branch and the "master" branch represent two different approches, where in each we explore a different way of leveraging image completion for virtual glasses try-on.
-The third branch "transfer-pluralistic" is used for pretraining of the "master" branch.</b>
+<br> <b> This repository contains 2 branches.
+The "pipeline_approach" branch and the "master" branch represent two different approches, where in each we explore a different way of leveraging image completion for virtual glasses try-on.</b>
 <br>
 <br>
 <b>For details of the first approach see [README](https://github.com/ShlomoLibo/Pluralistic-Inpainting/blob/pipeline_approach/README.md) in pipeline_approach branch.</b>